niclee1803/Hospital-Management-System-HMS/README.md

 ## Packages
 1. managers
-   * Load and store user records to the database.
-Create instances of user objects and update their attributes.
+   * manager/controller classes

 2. login
-   * Contains LoginManager class for login interface, and PatientRepository and StaffRepository class to handle authentication.
+   * Contains LoginManager, LoginFileHandler, and LoginMenu classes that handle login

-3. users
+3. entities
-   * Contains user record classes that stores attributes of each user class.
+   * Contains entity classes such as users.

 4. usermenus
-   * Contains the respective user classes that has user records as the attributes, and methods relating to the functionalities of the user.
-They belong to an interface IHasMenu, as they all have different implementations of the displayMenu() function.
+   * boundary classes for menus

+5. filehandlers
+   * filehandler classes that handle writing/reading to/from respective database csv files

-5. utility
+7. utility
    * Helper methods such as those to check validity of phone numbers and email addresses, and if password is long enough.

 ## Database (to be updated)